 The will of someone who has died can sometimes be a surprise to family members.
 The children of the deceased might be given only small bequests, with a neighbour given the bulk of the estate; a brother might be left more than a sister; a charity might be left everything, with the family excluded entirely.
 If the circumstances are suspicious, disappointed relatives (or others) will often want to consider if the will can be contested.
+So how do you challenge a will?

-Grounds For Challenge
+Grounds To Challenge A Will

 To challenge the validity of a will, you have to establish one or more of the following grounds: